 Egyptian Mau breed information and advice

-The Egyptian Mau is a beautiful, elegant spotted breed that resembles the cats of Ancient Egypt.
-However, the breed is actually the result of crossing Egyptian street cats with Italian domestic cats just after World War II.
+The Egyptian Mau is an elegant spotted breed that resembles the cats of Ancient Egypt.
+The breed is actually the result of crossing Egyptian street cats with Italian domestic cats just after World War II.
 Popular in many countries, the Egyptian Mau arrived in the UK in late 1998 and it is still considered a relatively rare breed.

-With their beautiful, large almond-shaped gooseberry-green eyes and dainty little feet, Egyptian Mau’s are striking in their looks.
+With their beautiful, large almond-shaped green eyes and dainty feet, Egyptian Mau’s are striking in their looks.
 You’ll notice a distinctive ‘M’ shape on their forehead, described as a ‘scarab beetle’ or ‘mask of scarab’, harking back to their Egyptian heritage.

 If you’re thinking of welcoming an Egyptian Mau into your home, our breed guide will share hints and tips for taking care of your new furry friend.